trentlarson/relay-server/README.txt

 Still to do:
 - test scripts
-- bash scripts

-start 12... pause at 12:30... for ?
-done at 3:17?
-no, 4:17
-figured out port conflict at 5:04 finished 6:24

-Assumptions:
+Here are my assumptions.
+I'm going ahead with this rather than asking and waiting for answers, so gently point out if there's anything I'm thinking that is just plain missing the point.

-I can use a server/socket library (eg. for Java, for node).
+I can use a server/socket library (eg. for Java).

-I can ignore problems of too much data (eg. 10 GB of data without a newline).

-I assume that these two sentences cover the same requirement:
+These two sentences cover the same requirement:
-"it should output on stdout what its new public address is" "this requires your relay server interface to notify relayed clients of their public address" (In other words, it's possible that your second sentence means there is some other notification method that is required, but I think not.)
+"it should output on stdout what its new public address is" "this requires your relay server interface to notify relayed clients of their public address" (In other words, it's possible that your second sentence means there is some other notification method that is required, but I'm assuming not.)

-I don't have to provide all the help info I typically would spend time on (eg. if they provide a port of "xyz").
+I don't have to provide great usability info (eg. if they provide a port of "xyz"), or even build instructions.

-I can ignore problems of too many servers, too many clients, connections being open for too long, or disconnects (since you said we won't "initiate" any connections)... essentially, all those pesky high-traffic concerns.

-I can do my own thing if a server shuts down (like return "null" to clients).

 I don't have to write signals back-and-forth for when, say, the relay shuts down or when the servers shut down.
+I can do my own thing if a server shuts down (like return "null" or blank responses to clients).

+I can ignore problems of too much data on one newline, too many servers, too many clients, connections being open for too long, or disconnects (since you said we won't "initiate" any connections)... essentially, all those pesky high-traffic concerns.